 I hadn’t thought I had really “learned” any great life lessons that came out of my 2002 accident until possibly that moment, after my 2011 accident, bedridden and reading those journal passages.

 I saw how easy it was to serve God when I have peace and joy; also, how it was a choice I had to make daily when I didn’t.

 I made a few decisions that day.

-As I read that passage, I knew in my heart keeping all those journals was wrong.
-Not just for me, for the kids and my husband also, and for their relationship with others too.
-More importantly for God.
-I thought of 1 Corinthians 13:5 (Love is patient, love is kind.
+I thought of 1 Corinthians 13:5.
+Love is patient, love is kind.
 It does not envy, it does not boast, it is not proud.
-It does not dishonor others, it is not self-seeking, it is not easily angered, it keeps no record of wrongs.)
+It does not dishonor others, it is not self-seeking, it is not easily angered, it keeps no record of wrongs.

 And I felt free.

-Now, currently I’m that person.
-The one who let almost two weeks go by while an important person in our lives went through a very difficult time.
+Then, I found myself to be that person that let almost two weeks go by while an important person in our lives went through a very difficult time.
 I didn’t realize it had been that long, until I texted to check on them and they lashed out in anger.
 We tried calling after that, only they wouldn’t answer.
-I texted an apology and asked what I could do, but the response back came from hurt and abandonment, and I understand.
-I can use a bunch of excuses, and did try at first, but the truth is… no excuse is good enough; I remember how it felt when people gave them to me.
-I went through it for over a year.
-I can’t change it.
-I can’t make them forgive us.
-And that relationship may very well be lost forever.
+I texted an apology and asked what I could do, but the response back came from hurt and abandonment, and I understood.

 “Be kind to one another, tenderhearted, forgiving one another, as God in Christ forgave you.”
 Ephesians 4: 32